Yoimer/nandians-garden/README.md

 * Python 3 ``` Python 3.6.8 ``` from https://www.python.org/ftp/python/3.6.8/python-3.6.8-amd64.exe (using another python version might not work as expected).

-* PostgreSQL ``` 11.05 (Graphical User Interface) ``` from https://get.enterprisedb.com/postgresql/postgresql-11.5-1-windows-x64.exe

 * Heroku CLI ``` heroku/7.35.0 win32-x64 node-v12.13.0 ``` or above from https://cli-assets.heroku.com/heroku-x64.exe .

 ### Configuration for Heroku deployment
-When clonning this branch, all of these changes will be made already.
+When cloning this branch, all of these changes will be made already.
 We are just explaning what heroku requires to work from a django project

-We need to modify the **settings.py** file inside the **nandiasgarden** folder
+We need to modify the **settings.py** file inside the **nandiansgarden** folder

 Heroku requires this adaption in order to work as expected.